-The Student Sexual Misconduct Policy describes prohibited conduct, establishes procedures for responding to reports of sexual misconduct as defined in this policy, and outlines resources available to students.
+The Sex and Gender Discrimination and Harassment Policy and Title IX Sexual Harassment and Non-Title IX Sexual Misconduct Grievance Procedures describes prohibited conduct, establishes procedures for responding to reports of sexual misconduct as defined in that policy, and outlines resources available to students.

 Wake Forest University’s Student Handbook shall apply to undergraduate student conduct on Wake Forest University campus, at University sponsored activities, and to off-campus conduct that adversely impacts the University community and/or the pursuit of the University’s educational objectives.
 It applies without regard to whether the student’s residence is owned or leased by Wake Forest University.
 It is an expectation that reason and responsibility characterize student conduct at all events.
 The Student Handbook also applies to any undergraduate student on a study abroad program, whether operated by the University or another entity.

 The University is concerned with the behavior of students beyond the physical boundaries of the campus, and undergraduate students and student organizations may be held accountable for behavior that occurs off campus as explained above.
 The University does not seek or support special treatment for its students who may be apprehended for violation of civil or criminal law.